pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 careful.

 Initialization of static variables happens in two consecutive stages:
-_static_ and _dynamic_.
+_static_ and _dynamic_ initialization.

 Static initialization happens first and usually at compile time.
-Initial values for static variables are evaluated during compilation once and burned into the data section of the executable.
+If possible, initial values for static variables are evaluated during compilation and burned into the data section of the executable.
 Zero runtime overhead, early problem diagnosis, and, as we will see later, safe.
 This is called [constant initialization](https://en.cppreference.com/w/cpp/language/constant_initialization).
 In an ideal world all static variables are const-initialized.

+If the initial value of a static variable can't be evaluated at compile time, the compiler will perform zero-initialization.
+Hence, during static initialization all static variables are either const-initialized or zero-initialized.

 After static initialization, dynamic initialization takes place.
 Dynamic initialization happens at runtime for variables that can't be evaluated at